jigamiller/unitymappingfactory/README.md

 UnityMappingFactory
 ====================

-Adds an Extension method to the [IUnityContainer](http://msdn.microsoft.com/en-us/library/microsoft.practices.unity.iunitycontainer.aspx) which allows you to register factories that will create new objects based on data from existing objects essentially mapping from one class hierarchy to a different class hierarchy.
+Adds an Extension method to the [IUnityContainer](http://msdn.microsoft.com/en-us/library/microsoft.practices.unity.iunitycontainer.aspx) which allows you to register factories that will create new objects based on data from existing objects essentially mapping from one type hierarchy to a different type hierarchy.

 The goal was simplicity and readability.
-No need to declare individual factory classes or interfaces!
-Just add the mappings right where you register the classes during the bootstrapping process.
+No need to declare individual factory classes or even interfaces!
+Just add the mappings right where you register the classes during the normal bootstrapping process.

+## NOTE(s):

-You must register anything you are creating (container.RegisterType) in the container (aka. the generic **TTo** input).
+* You must register anything you are creating using the **container.RegisterType** method in the container (aka. the generic **TTo** input).

-You do NOT need to register anthying that you are mapping from (aka. the generic **TFrom** input).
+* You do NOT need to register anthying that you are mapping from (aka. the generic **TFrom** input).

+* You do NOT need to register any base or abstract types unless you are specifically creating them.

+## Example(s):

-### Simple 1-class to 1-class mapping:
+#### Simple 1-class to 1-class mapping:

 ```csharp
 //make sure to register the output...